Gemma Hayes: The Hollow of Morning and Oliver EP: 2006–2009

 MySpace on 9 March.
 To make up for the delay in release a new track called "Ghost" was streamed on the website.
 On 13 March 2009 Oliver was made available through iTunes.
 On 14 April 2009 Hayes announced she had begun on new material for the next album.

 On 3 September 2009, Hayes performed at the 2012 stage at the 2009 Århus Festival.
 Her set-list featured new songs "Waiting for You" and "Shock to the System".
 On 20 October 2009, she confirmed that she was recording new material in France in the Blackbox studios.

 On 19 November 2009, she began a short European tour with performances in Austria, Ireland, and the United Kingdom.
 During these tour dates Hayes played new songs including "Tokyo", "Waiting for You" and "Shock to the System".
 At her gig in Cork on 3 December, she performed a cover of Kate Bush's "Cloudbusting".
 On 22 December 2009, Hayes released her cover of "Cloudbusting" for free from her website.

 In March 2010, Hayes featured on Ceol '10, a special album in the Irish language.
 She previously appeared on Ceol 2007.
 On the Ceol '10 album, Hayes' song "Rith me go Crich" appeared alongside Bell X1, Kila and The Walls.

 Let It Break: 2010–2011

-Hayes hinted a possible September 2010 release for her fourth album..
-However, by October 2010 Hayes confirmed the album's delayed release until 2011 as she began to rework some tracks.
+Hayes hinted a possible September 2010 release for her fourth album, but, by October 2010, Hayes confirmed the album's delayed release until 2011 as she began to rework some tracks.
 During this time Hayes returned to live performances where she launched her autumn tour in Cork City, Ireland where she performed new tracks "Noise", "Hurricane" and "Beside Me".